Bob-Zimmerman/CheckPointManagementConnection/README.md

 Testing
 ========================================
 A lot of the code involves network calls, and obviously those are hard to test without a target server to connect to.
-In the `Tests/Target Build` directory, there are directions and files to build a suitable test target.
+In my [CPAPI-Test-Target](https://github.com/Bob-Zimmerman/CPAPI-Test-Target/) repository, there are directions and files to build a suitable test target.
 With such a target running, the tests have 100% code coverage as of 2024-12-10.